evanjarrett/committracker/README.md

+# Commit Tracker

-Simple project for tracking commits per day based on a list of users
+A simple project for tracking commits per day based on a list of users